sean-chester/relational-databases/sql/README.md

 ## Queries

-The queries are available in two locations (though currently still in draft status and not all available):
+The queries are available in two locations:

   * You can access them on [the public-facing GitHub repo](https://github.com/sean-chester/relational-databases) for this course's assignments.
 The advantages to this source are that it is the freshest (first place updates are pushed) and that you can directly check out the code with `git`, which might be an easier toolchain
   * You can access them by downloading the compressed tarball (that will soon be) attached to this assignment description and unpack it locally.

-Remember to edit and upload the `.sql` files and to use the `.xml` files to check the correctness of your solutions.
+Remember to edit and upload the `.sql` files and to use the `.tsv` files to check the correctness of your solutions.

 ## Sources